 a.
 This federal law provides federal administrative remedies for false claims and statements, including those made to federally funded healthcare programs.
-Current civil penalties are \$5,500 for each false claim or statement, and an assessment in lieu of damages sustained by the federal government of up to double damages for each false claim for which the government makes a payment.
+Current civil penalties are \$11,803 for each false claim or statement, and an assessment in lieu of damages sustained by the federal government of up to double damages for each false claim for which the government makes a payment.
 The amount of the false claims penalty is to be adjusted periodically for inflation in accordance with a federal formula.

-3. New Jersey Medical Assistance and Health Services Act
+4. New Jersey Medical Assistance and Health Services Act (N.J.S.A.
+30:4D-17)

-- a.
+a.
 This New Jersey law provides criminal penalties for individuals and entities engaging in fraud or other criminal violations relating to certain state-funded programs.
-These include: (i) fraudulent receipt of payments or benefits fine of up to \$10,000, imprisonment for up to 3 years, or both; (ii) false claims, statements or omissions, or conversion of benefits or payments fine of up to \$10,000, imprisonment for up to 3 years, or both; (iii) kickbacks, rebates and bribes fine of up to \$10,000, imprisonment for up to 3 years, or both; and (iv) false statements or representations about conditions or operations of an institution or facility to qualify for payments fine of up to \$3,000, or imprisonment for up to 1 year, or both. - b.
-In addition to the criminal penalties discussed above, violations can also result in the following civil sanctions: (i) unintentional violations recovery of overpayments and interest; (ii) intentional violation recovery of overpayments, interest, up to triple damages, and, as indicated below, a penalty (\$5,500 to \$11,000) for each false claim.
+These include: (i) fraudulent receipt of payments or benefits - fine of up to \$25,000, imprisonment for up to 3 years, or both; (ii) false claims, statements or omissions, or conversion of benefits or payments - fine of up to \$25,000, imprisonment for up to 3 years, or both; (iii) kickbacks, rebates and bribes - fine of up to \$25,000, imprisonment for up to 3 years, or both; (iii) kickbacks, rebates and bribes - fine of up to \$25,000, imprisonment for up to 3 years, or both; and (iv) false statements or representations about conditions or operations of an institution or facility to qualify for payments - fine of up to \$25,000, or